 Adding Tools with the Plugin Database

-Whether in our personal lives or at work, the start of a new year offers an opportunity for a fresh start, renewed energy, and big ideas.
-But sometimes it takes new tools to bring the possibilities a new year presents to fruition.
+COVID-19 has many educators and training professionals entering a new frontier, that of an entirely online teaching environment.
+You shouldn’t have to take on this adventure without a few new tools well-suited for the job.
 For Remote Learner clients in search of new tools that can help them create greater impact, we encourage you to check out the Plugin Database from Learning Spaces.
 The Plugin Database details hundreds of plugins that the Remote Learner team has vetted for our clients.
 This information will help anyone with a Learning Spaces account to better understand the plugins available to them as well as how to use them most effectively.
-Watch a webinar on the Plugin Database well as the related Add-On Manager solution here.

 One of the best features of your LMS is the ability to add new functionality through the installation of plugins.
 Historically, the Add-On Manager has been our way of presenting plugin options to our clients.
 The Add-On Manager is a one-stop, self-service tool for installing, updating, repairing, and uninstalling plugins from your Remote Learner site.
 The hundreds of Moodle® and Totara® plugins available through Add-On Manager have been evaluated and approved by Remote Learner, so you know they are safe to use.

 The Add-On Manager is only available to site administrators.
 By adding the Plugin Database to Learning Spaces, we’re giving anyone with a Learning Spaces account the opportunity to learn about available plugins so that they can better advocate for the tools they need to do their jobs to the best of their abilities.
 The Plugin Database will include a variety of information about individual plugins including:

 The Remote Learner team has gathered tips and tricks they’ve discovered when using these plugins ourselves.
 This can include information about plugin settings, how to use it with other plugins for additional benefits, and strategies for using specific plugin features